 Your Target Audience

 Another key area of research that should be included in your business plan is detailed information on your target audience.
 If you have researched your target audience well this shows that you have an understanding of them and are qualified to know whether they will buy your product (or service) as well as how to market it to them.

 As mentioned above, business plans should always include information on your competition.
 Competition is a key area of business concern.
 Investors will want to know what your plans are regarding competition, and your business will do well to have a predefined strategy for separating itself from potential competition.

 The reason why this is such an important area of a business plan is that competition can be the biggest obstacle to a new — or established business.
-Opening up a venture that is in no way distinct than others like it in the same market means that you will be trying to compete with established brands for the same offering.
+Opening up a business that is in no way distinct than others like it in the same market means that you will be trying to compete with established brands for the same offering.

 On the other hand, if new competition comes along once you are established and undercuts your offering or out does it in value, this can spell the end of success as you struggle to keep up.

 Therefore detailed information on the existing and potential competition is crucial to any good business plan.